 The PGA IGI will assess your LLN when applying for a course of study and/or at commencement of a course.
-Access will be provided via our e-learning platform, 'The Fairway'.
+Access will be provided to our LLN Platform, LLN Robot.
 This assessment will identify any areas where a student may require additional support.
 The PGA IGI aims to provide a positive and rewarding learning experience for all of its students.